 Snow rollers are pretty rare but yesterday morning produced the perfect weather mix…

-- With an icy layer on top of snow or the ground that new snow can't stick to...
+- With an icy layer on top of the snow that new snow couldn’t stick to …

-- Wet, loose snow fell on the icy layer.
+- Wet, loose snow fell on top of the icy layer.

 - The temperature was near the melting point and…